Humor on the Internet: Impact on humor

-Internet made an impact on humor in several important ways.
+The Internet made an impact on humor in several important ways.

 Similarly to other technical innovations (from printing to TV), Internet significantly increased the speed and the extent of the propagation of humor over the world.
-The joke is a commonly transmitted type of internet meme.
-It is well-known that orally-transmitted jokes and other kind of folklore undergo evolution and mutations.
+The joke is a commonly transmitted type of Internet meme.
+It is well known that orally-transmitted jokes and other kind of folklore undergo evolution and mutations.
 Internet speeds up and globalizes these processes.

 A FAQ of rec.humor gave the following tongue-in-cheek description how jokes propagated in the era of newsgroups: